Temozolomide (Temodal ®)

 Bruising and bleeding

-Temozolomide can reduce the production of platelets, which help the blood to clot.
-Tell your doctor if you have any unexplained bruising or bleeding, such as nosebleeds, bleeding gums, blood spots or rashes on the skin.
-You may need to have a platelet transfusion if your platelet count is low.
+Temozolomide can reduce the number of platelets in your blood.
+Platelets are cells that help the blood to clot.
+Tell your doctor if you have any bruising or bleeding you can’t explain.
+This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
+Some people may need a drip to give them extra platelets.

-Temozolomide can reduce the number of red blood cells, which carry oxygen around the body.
-A low red blood cell count is called anaemia.
-This may make you feel tired and breathless.
-Tell your doctor or nurse if you have these symptoms.
-You may need to have a blood transfusion if the number of red blood cells becomes too low.
+Temozolomide can reduce the number of red blood cells in your blood.
+These cells carry oxygen around the body.
+If the number of red blood cells is low, you may be tired and breathless.
+Tell your doctor or nurse if you feel like this.
+If you are very anaemic, you may need a drip to give you extra red blood cells (blood transfusion).

 Loss of appetite

-Temozolomide may cause a temporary increase in the level of sugar in your blood.
-Some signs of a raised blood sugar level are feeling thirsty, needing to pass urine more often and feeling hungry.
-If you get any of these let your doctor or nurse know.
+Temozolomide may raise the levels of sugar in your blood.
+Your nurse will check your blood regularly for this.
+They may also test your urine for sugar.
+Symptoms of raised blood sugar include feeling thirsty, needing to pass urine more often and feeling tired.
+Tell your doctor or nurse if you have these symptoms.

 Back to top